Hrithik1122/Hrithik1122/README.md

 echo "Let's proceed!\n";
 ```
 **LET ME INTRODUCE MYSELF.🧑🏻‍💻** <br>
 > Hi!
-I'm Hrithik Bansal, currently working as a Software Developer Intern. <br>I am persuing Bachelor of Technology degree in CS from the Jaypee University of Engineering & Technology Guna. <br>Previously, I had done internships in few companies as a Web Developer, where I worked on Frontend, Backend and API's inside the company to utilized them to build various dashboard for our customers.
-Aside from work, I am also an open-source enthusiast and have created projects that were listed in GitHub trending.<br>
+I'm Hrithik Bansal 👋, recently worked as a Software Developer Intern.
+<br> I am persuing Bachelor of Technology degree in CSE from the Jaypee University of Engineering & Technology Guna.
+<br> Previously, I had done internships in few companies as a Web Developer, where I worked on Frontend, Backend and API's inside the company to utilized them to build various dashboard for our customers.
+Now, I am well-versed with Php, Node.js and the REST API.
+<br> Aside from work, I am also an open-source enthusiast and have created projects that were listed in GitHub trending.<br>

 <p align="center">
   <img src="https://github.com/Hrithik1122/Hrithik1122/blob/output/github-contribution-grid-snake.svg" alt="snake">